Your Attractive Heading

 The FAFSA is your first step in financial aid

-If you are planning to attend college during the 2024-2025 school year, the FAFSA is the key to financial aid.
+If you are planning to attend college, the FAFSA is the key to financial aid.
 Whether you are a new student or returning student, attending a trade school or four year university, the FAFSA is for you.

 Reminder – the FAFSA is for US Citizens and permanent residents.
 If you are not a US citizen or permanent resident, you should not complete the FAFSA.
 Contact the financial aid office at your institution to see how you should apply for financial aid.

 You will probably need at least one of your parents to contribute information to your FAFSA.
-If you aren’t sure which parent should provide information, check out this chart from Federal Student Aid.
+If you aren’t sure which parent should provide information, check out this tool from Federal Student Aid.

 If your parent does not have a Social Security Number, they can now contribute to your FAFSA.
 Check out these resources for mixed status families.